-Healing trauma from relationships with narcissists and borderlines, histrionics and the Cluster B variety pack can be difficult.
-Yes, some clients who’ve had the misfortune to become ensnared by a NPD, HPD or BPD have an easier time than others.
-These individuals aren’t my typical clients, however.
-They’re different in two respects.
+Healing trauma from relationships with narcissists and borderlines, histrionics and the other Cluster B variety pack can be difficult.
+Sadly, difficult is an understatement.
+Some clients who were ensnared by a NPD, HPD or BPD have an easier time than others with the grief and healing process.
+These individuals aren’t representative of my typical clients, however.
+They’re different in primarily two respects.

 People who have greater resiliency to trauma.

-First, they don’t have a pattern of relationships with narcissists and other toxic people.
-The relationship that led them to seek my therapy services is an aberration.
-It’s an anomaly in otherwise history of healthy intimate relationships.
-In other words, they don’t have a pattern of dating and marrying Crazy.
+First, this subset doesn’t have a repeating pattern of relationships with narcissists, borderlines and other toxic people.
+The relationship that led them to seek my therapy services is an anomaly.
+Specifically, it’s an anomaly in an otherwise unblemished history of healthy intimate relationships.
+In other words, they don’t have a pattern of dating and marrying Crazy over and over and over.

 Second, their families of origin aren’t grossly dysfunctional and pathogenic.
 A pathogenic family is an abnormal and maladaptive system of interpersonal dynamics that’s a breeding ground for cognitive, emotional and behavioral disorders.
 In other words, they weren’t raised by Crazy.
-Meaning, their parents were able to model well-adjusted, healthy interpersonal relationships.
+Meaning, their parents modeled well-adjusted, healthy interpersonal relationships.
 Mom and/or dad didn’t have have personality disorders, alcoholism, other addictions or other mental illness that leads to child being parentification, dysfunctional attachment styles, trauma bonds and codependency.

-Most of the people I work with grew up in a home with at least one parent with un/diagnosed personality disorder, mental illness and/or addiction problem(s) and at least one codependent parent.
+Most of my clients have at least one parent with diagnosed or undiagnosed personality disorder, mental illness and/or addiction problem(s) and at least one codependent parent.
 Their families were ill-equipped or incapable of modeling healthy relationships, self-love, self-respect, self-constructs and boundaries.
-As such, these clients developed codependent beliefs and coping mechanism in order to survive painful childhoods.
+As such, these clients developed codependent beliefs and other unhealthy coping mechanisms in order to survive painful childhoods.

-People who have unresolved childhood trauma wounds, often recreate similarly dysfunctional and toxic relationships as adults.
+People with unresolved childhood trauma wounds, often recreate similarly dysfunctional and toxic relationships as adults.
 When these relationships inevitably break down, they often psychologically regress to a younger emotional age.
-This affects how they see themselves, the partner or ex and the relationship.
+This affects how they see themselves, their partner or ex and the relationship.

-Oftentimes, these clients struggle with what their rational adult self and their wounded hurting child selves.
+Oftentimes, these clients struggle with what their rational adult self knows and the wishful and/or magical thinking of their wounded child selves.
 The rational adult self understands and accepts that the relationship is toxic and irreparable.
 The hurting child self says, “But wait!
 I can figure out a way to hold onto the good stuff and make it work!”
 Hurting child self (or selves) does this through a variety of self-deceptions and other self-defense mechanism like denial, minimization, justification and intellectualizing with a dash of cognitive distortions and cognitive dissonance.

 Healing trauma from relationships with narcissists and borderlines, histrionics and other toxic personalities.